meabhaykr/Financial-Insights-in-Banking-Data-using-PowerBI/README.md

 Feel free to explore the project files and interactive dashboard via the provided link.
 If you have any questions or feedback, please reach out!

 ## Contact
-For any inquiries or support, please contact [Abhay Kumar] at [meabhaykr@gmail.com].
+For any inquiries or support, please contact at meabhaykr@gmail.com

 ---